stephendonner/edx-e2e-tests/README.rst

 How to run Whitelabel tests
 ----------------------------

+1. Create a virtual environment fot installation/executing tests.

-1. Before running the commands change your working directory to `edx-e2e-tests`.
+2. Change your working directory to `edx-e2e-tests`.

 .. code:: bash

     cd edx-e2e-tests/

-2. Install the requirements
+3. Install the requirements

 .. code:: bash

     pip install -r requirements/base.txt

-3. Install the page objects for the application from the edx platform repo.
+4. Install the page objects for the application from the edx platform repo.
 This will clone the entire repo into lib/edx-platform so that it can use the page objects and helper methods from common/test/acceptance.
 We also install capa and xmodule into the virtual environment from common/lib.